Sri Lankan top court suspends decree dissolving Parliament

 - Stan Lee, creator of a galaxy of Marvel superheroes, dies VIEW

+But last Friday, he instead dissolved Parliament and called new elections in January.
+Opponents said Sirisena made the decision because Rajapaksa had been unable to assemble a majority.

+The Supreme Court ruled Tuesday to suspend the president’s order until Dec.
+7 after 13 political parties and individuals filed petitions with the court calling the dissolution unconstitutional.
+It said it would hold hearings on the case starting Dec.
+4.

-Opposition lawmaker Ajith Perera said Parliament will meet Wednesday to prove that Wickremesinghe has the support of a majority of lawmakers.
+Opposition supporters welcomed the ruling.
+Lawmaker Ajith Perera said Parliament will meet as scheduled on Wednesday to prove that Wickremesinghe has the backing of a majority.

+Tensions had been building between Sirisena and Wickremesinghe for some time, as the president did not approve of economic reforms introduced by the prime minister.
+Sirisena has also accused Wickremesinghe and another Cabinet member of plotting to assassinate him, a charge Wickremesinghe has repeatedly denied.

+Sirisena was also critical of investigations into military personnel who were accused of human rights violations during Sri Lanka’s long civil war against a Tamil separatist group, which ended in 2009.